andrechristikan/ack-nestjs-boilerplate/README.md

 1. Centralize Configuration.

-	I used `@nestjs/config` Module or we can called `ConfigModule` to manage all configuration.
+	This project used `@nestjs/config` Module or we can called `ConfigModule` to manage all configuration.
 All Configuration set in `src/config/*` and stored in *Global Variable*. <br>
-	If you have some dynamic configuration i suggest you to put the configuration in `.env` for easy maintenance.
-For example i will create `AppConfig`.
+	If we have some dynamic configuration i suggest to put the configuration in `.env` for easy maintenance.
+For example create `AppConfig`.

-	Env file - i have some dynamic configuration for `AppConfig`.
+	Env file - we have some dynamic configuration for `AppConfig`.

 	```env
 	APP_ENV=development